dotnet/docs-maui/docs/ios/deployment/provisioning.md

 1. In the **Generate a Provisioning Profile** page, optionally click the **Download** button to download your provisioning profile.

     > [!NOTE]
-    > It's not necessary to download your provisioning profile.
+    > It's not necessary to download your provisioning profile now.
+Instead, you will do this later from Xcode.